Solomon Sojourn: From War Relics to Coral Kingdoms

 Where to Stay Tonight

-Central Honiara (Same accommodation as Day 1)
+Central Honiara (Same as previous night)

 Where to Stay Tonight